cryanwashere/TensorC/README.md

 # TensorC
-My first attempt at creating a tensor and linear algebra library
+My first attempt at creating a tensor, linear algebra and optimization library